KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 Step 4: While holding the BOOTSEL key on the raspberry, connect to your computer.
 Release the button after you see a new drive with the name RPI-RP2.

-Step 5: Paste the uf2 file into the raspberry and wait till it disconnects and reconnects to your computer.
+Step 5: Paste the uf2 file into the raspberry pi pico and wait till it disconnects and reconnects to your computer.

 You have now updated the firmware on your raspberry and are ready to use it!